xyamzw/docs/docs/guide/install/script.md

 ## **What should I do if it keeps loading?**

 I mounted some network disks but they cannot be used.
-I restarted AList and found that I could not enter.
+I restarted OpenList and found that I could not enter.
 The web page prompts: `Failed to obtain settings: Please wait, storage is loading`.
 What should I do?

 1. Wait a few minutes
 2. Stop the failed/unstartable storage by using the command